Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 - Appear in person at the embassy.
 Bring your valid US passport.

-- A consular officer administers an oath and you sign the affidavit confirming you are not married and are free to marry under US law
+- A consular officer reviews your documents and notarizes your Affidavit of Eligibility to Marry, in which you affirm you are free and eligible to marry under US law

-- The embassy stamps and returns the affidavit immediately
+- The embassy returns the notarized affidavit to you

 Apostille route

-The US has been a Hague Apostille Convention member since October 15, 1981.
+The US has been a Hague Apostille Convention member with the Convention in force since October 15, 1981.
 Apostille is issued at the state level by the Secretary of State's office in the state where the document was issued.
 For a federal document, the US Department of State handles apostille.

-For the affidavit sworn at the US Embassy in Seoul: the embassy's own stamp suffices for use at Korean district offices.
-You do not need to additionally apostille an affidavit sworn in front of a US consular officer.
+For the affidavit notarized at the US Embassy in Seoul: the embassy's own notarization suffices for use at Korean district offices.
+You do not need to additionally apostille an affidavit notarized before a US consular officer.

 Translation requirements

 The affidavit is in English.
-Obtain a signed Korean translation from a bilingual translator before your district office visit.
+Get a signed Korean translation from a bilingual translator before your district office visit.

 Validity